sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Implements the resize popup feature.
 * Fixes an issue in Select2 dropdown fields with long choices' texts.
 * Improves the plugin security by sanitizing and escaping the cp_ref_page parameter (Professional, Developer, and Platinum versions).
 Thanks to Adam Goodlin, Wordfence Customer Support Engineer.

-= 1.2.56 =

-* Removes deprecated JS code.
-* Resolved a dependency issue that occurs when there are more than ten forms inserted on a single page.
-* Fixes a warning in the notification emails module (Professional, Developer, and Platinum versions)
-* Modifies the MailPoet add-on (Platinum version)